 The second Pro headset is supposed to focus on performance.
 While the first model has an M2 chip and a second chip for AR and VR processing, it is not powerful enough to output the graphics the way Apple would like.

-Apple's first headset was originally supposed to be even more powerful, with a separate hub with additional processing power that could be wirelessly transferred to the device.
-But Apple's former design chief Jony Ive scrapped that idea.
-Now the company is working on equipping the second model with a more powerful processor (perhaps a variant of the M3 or M4) to fill that gap."
-The Apple Reality Pro headset is reportedly set to be unveiled at WWDC in June and will hit the market later this year.
+Apple's first headset was originally intended to be even more powerful, featuring a separate hub with additional processing power that could be wirelessly transferred to the device.
+However, Apple's former design chief Jony Ive nixed this idea.
+Now the company is working on equipping the second model with a more powerful processor (perhaps a variant of the M3 or M4) to close this gap.
+The Apple Reality Pro headset is reportedly scheduled to be unveiled at WWDC in June and launch later this year.
 (Photo by ismagilov / Bigstockphoto)